 The City of Barcelona mainly depends on transfers from the central government for its revenue.
 It has the authority to raise a variety of taxes, but has limited flexibility in setting their rates because the central government determines the maximum and minimum rates.
+However, the city of Barcelona would be able to collect revenue of more than €500 million if it were to use the maximum rate for the property tax, which is the main tax for Spanish municipalities, representing around 25% of Barcelona's operating revenue and around 60% of the city's tax revenue.

 With respect to spending, Barcelona faces significant payroll costs, similar to other Spanish local governments.
-Although the Spanish local governments control staff numbers, pay increases largely reflect decisions taken at the central government level, leaving municipalities with limited flexibility.
+Although the Spanish local governments control staff numbers, pay increases largely reflect the decisions taken at the central government level, leaving municipalities with limited flexibility.